wazuh/wazuh-documentation/source/user-manual/ruleset/custom.rst

 .. warning::
     Changes to any rule file inside the ``/var/ossec/ruleset/rules`` folder will be lost in the update process.
 Use the following procedure to preserve your changes.

-You can modify the standard rules.
+You can change the default Wazuh rules.
+To do so, we recommend copying the rules to a file in the ``/var/ossec/etc/rules/`` directory, making the necessary changes, and adding the ``overwrite="yes"`` tag to the modified rules.
+These steps guarantee that your changes won't be lost during updates.

 Here's an example of to change the level value of the SSH rule ``5710`` from 5 to 10.

 #.
 Open the rule file ``/var/ossec/ruleset/rules/0095-sshd_rules.xml``.